oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 To make matters worse :latest is just a tag , it has no actual meaning. you could have a v0.0.1 version which is also tagged latest, even though there are many versions after it (0.0.2, 0.1.4, 1.0.2 etc.) docker doesn't ensure that :latest is actually the most recent version of an image.
 </p></details>

-Now the images are tagged with a name that included version and repo information we can push them to a repository, you will need to have logged in to your docker repository (the `docker login` command )
+Now the images are tagged with a name that included version and repo information we can push them to a repository, you will need to have logged in to that docker repository (you did this earlier with the `docker login` command)

 To push an image to the repository just push it, for example (don't actually run this, just look at it)